 This course provides an integrated look at balancing the planning, estimating, and directing of construction operations.
 Students learn the process of creating and monitoring a construction project including standard agreements, bidding, estimates and project schedules.
-Students will learn to manage
+Students will learn to manage change orders, accident prevention and loss control, closeouts, and claims with an emphasis in production and quality control.
+Additionally, students will apply leadership, communications, and problem-solving skills to construction management.

-Remodeling/Renovation
+Remodeling/Renovatio n

 Subject Code: 178023

 GRADE OFFERING □9 □10 □11 □12

-BUILDING OFFERING □BHS □мсн S □RH IS SHCC
+BUILDING OFFERING $\Box$ BHS S 🗆 RH s □shcc